aptresearch/datasets/README.md

 - APT-EXE execution logs contain 24 primary feature categories.
 These categories are Imports, Runtime DLLs, Registry Set, Registry Set Value, Registry Set Type, Registry Deleted, Service (Opened, Controlled, Created, Started), Process (Terminated, Created, Injected), Shell Commands, File (Read, Opened, Written, Replaced, Deleted, Moved and Copy source and destination), and additionally respective DLLs and functions called.
 - The APT-DLL dataset represents two feature categories of DLLs and functions called.
-- The APT-T1 dataset provides a variety of testing samples from six different campaigns.
-These are raw execution logs for attacks between 2018-2019, across more than 5 industries.
+- The APT-T1 dataset provides a variety of testing samples from six different campaigns across more than 5 industries, between 2018 - 19.
+These are raw execution logs.

 Datasets will be released in full in the second half of 2020.
 You may register your interest by contacting rjcoulter[at]swin.edu.au.
 Sample data currenly exists before the entire release.